Build with AI

 Quick Start

-After a local project or global package installation, initialize the MCP server and provide the access token.
+After successful installation you need to initialize the MCP server and provide the access token:

 -